hashicorp/terraform-provider-awscc/docs/contributing/pullrequest-submission-and-lifecycle.md

 % make fmt
 ```

-The import statement in a Go file follows these rules (see [#15903](https://github.com/hashicorp/terraform-provider-aws/issues/15903)):
+The import statement in a Go file follows these rules:

 1. Import declarations are grouped into a maximum of three groups with the following order:
     - Standard packages (also called short import path or built-in packages)